1960 New York mid-air collision: Investigation

-Initial survivor
+The report notes "various steps to improve and strengthen the efficiency and effectiveness of its Air Traffic Control System" based on the crash investigation.
+Listed steps include better reporting of malfunctioning communications/navigation equipment, retrofitting airplanes with distance measuring equipment, improved handoff techniques for air traffic control, and additional speed rules when approaching a destination airport.

+Victims

 The only person to initially survive the crash was Stephen Baltz, an 11-year-old boy from Wilmette, Illinois.
 He was traveling unaccompanied on Flight 826 to spend Christmas in Yonkers with relatives.
 He was thrown from the plane into a snowbank, where his burning clothing was extinguished.
 Although alive and conscious, he was severely burned and had inhaled burning fuel.
 Baltz died of pneumonia the next day.

+Other notable victims included chemist Jonas Kamlet, who was on Flight 826, and Garry Jr. and Mary Myers, son and daughter-in-law of the founders of the children's magazine Highlights, both of whom were on Flight 266 and preparing to take over leading the magazine from Garry's parents.
+Mountaineer Edmund Hillary, known for being one of the first two people to reach the summit of Mount Everest, was also booked onto Flight 826 but arrived too late to board.

 Legacy

 The total of 134 victims would not be surpassed until a Lockheed C-130B Hercules was shot down in May 1968, killing 155 people.
 In terms of commercial aviation, the death toll would not be surpassed until the March 1969 crash of Viasa Flight 742, which crashed on takeoff and killed all 84 people on board the aircraft, as well as 71 people on the ground.

 In 2010, on the 50th anniversary of the accident, a memorial to the 134 victims of the two crashes was unveiled in Green-Wood Cemetery, Brooklyn.
 The cemetery is the site of the common grave containing the remains of those who could not be identified.

-The collision is covered in "Collision Course," the fifth episode of the first season of The Weather Channel documentary series Why Planes Crash.
+The collision is covered in "Collision Course", the fifth episode of the first season of The Weather Channel documentary series Why Planes Crash.

+The collision is a plot point in Kristin Harmel's book The Paris Daughter.

+The collision is featured in the novella If It Bleeds by Stephen King, which was published in 2020 in the anthology of the same name.